ElizabethNW/E.West-Skills-Bootcamp-Intro/README.md

     * [Exo](https://fonts.google.com/specimen/Exo?query=exo) font used throughout all text.
     * [Qwigley](https://fonts.google.com/specimen/Qwigley?query=qwigley) font used for my header name to draw in attention.
+    * Sans Serif is used as the fallback font in case for any reason, the font isn't being imported into the site correctly.

 -   ###    Imagery